-Part 9-Savings
+Part 8-Savings

-- 31. The Chairperson says "SILC!
+- 28. The Chairperson says "SILC!
 Save a little, or a lot.
 SILC!
 Save every time you can.
 SILC!
-You will be amazed how your money grows" and all members repeat. - 32.
+You will be amazed how your money grows" and all members repeat. - 29.
 The Secretary reads the names of the members one by one.
-Each member in turn announces his/her savings deposit and gives it to the Money Counter, who confirms the amount and places it in the Savings Bowl. - 33.
-The Secretary records and announces each member's savings deposit in the Savings Ledger. - 34.
-After all members have saved, the Money Counter and the Treasurer count and announce the total amount saved. - 35.
+Each member in turn announces his/her savings deposit and gives it to the Money Counter, who confirms the amount and places it in the Savings Bowl. - 30.
+The Secretary records and announces each member's savings deposit in the Savings Ledger. - 31.
+After all members have saved, the Money Counter and the Treasurer count and announce the total amount saved. - 32.
 The Secretary adds up the meeting's savings deposits to make sure it is the same as the amount announced, and records the total amount saved in the Savings Ledger.
-The Secretary records the total savings collected in the Main Fund Cashbook in the "Cash-In" column, and balances the Main Fund Cashbook. - 36.
-The Secretary calculates, records and announces each member's total savings. - 37.
-The Secretary calculates and announces the group's cumulative savings, and records it in the Savings Ledger. - 38.
+The Secretary records the total savings collected in the Main Fund Cashbook in the "Cash-In" column, and balances the Main Fund Cashbook. - 33.
+The Secretary calculates, records and announces each member's total savings. - 34.
+The Secretary calculates and announces the group's cumulative savings, and records it in the Savings Ledger. - 35.
 The Chairperson says "Let us recognize all those who saved today; those who saved a little, because they added to their total savings; and those who came today but were not able to save, since they will have another chance to save at the next meeting."

-Part 10-Repayment of Loans (this part only occurs in Loan Meetings)
+Part 9-Repayment of Loans (this part only occurs in Loan Meetings)

-- 39. The Secretary looks at the Loan Ledger to see which members have outstanding loans, and announces the total amount due by each member. - 40.
-Each borrower announces his/her payment and gives it to the Money Counter, who verifies the amount and puts the money in the Loan Repayment Bowl. - 41.
-The Secretary enters the payment into the Loan Ledger, calculates, records, and announces the member's new amount due (including interest charge). - 42.
-After all the loan payments have been made, the Money Counter and the Treasurer count and announce the money in the Loan Repayment Bowl. - 43.
-The Secretary adds up the meeting's repayments to make sure it is the same as the amount announced, records the total loan repayments in the Main Fund Cashbook in the "Cash-In" column, and balances the Main Fund Cashbook.
+- 36. The Secretary looks at the Loan Ledger to see which members have outstanding loans, and announces the total amount due by each member. - 37.
+Each borrower announces his/her payment and gives it to the Money Counter, who verifies the amount and puts the money in the Loan Repayment Bowl. - 38.
+The Secretary enters the payment into the Loan Ledger, calculates, records, and announces the member's new amount due. - 39.
+If a borrower chooses to give balal, s/he gives it to the Money Counter, who puts the money in the Balal Bowl. - 40.
+After all the loan payments have been made, the Money Counter and the Treasurer count and announce the money in the Loan Repayment Bowl. - 41.
+The Secretary adds up the meeting's repayments to make sure it is the same as the amount announced, records the total loan repayments in the Main Fund Cashbook in the "Cash-In" column, and balances the Main Fund Cashbook. - 42.
+The Money Counter and the Treasurer count and announce the money in the Balal Bowl. - 43.
+The Secretary records the total balal gifts in the Main Fund Cashbook in the "Cash-In" column, and balances the Main Fund Cashbook.

-Part 11-Group Equipment Expenses
+Part 10-Group Equipment Expenses

-44. If there will be group expenses before the next meeting, the Treasurer gives money to the member who will handle the expenses.
-The Secretary records the expenses in the Main Fund Cashbook in the "Cash-Out" column, and balances the Main Fund Cashbook.

-(Any change will be recorded in the Main Fund Cashbook in the "Cash-In" column.)
+- 44. If there will be group expenses before the next meeting, the Treasurer gives money to the member who will handle the expenses.
+The Secretary records the expenses in the Main Fund Cashbook in the "Cash-Out" column, and balances the Main Fund Cashbook. - (Any change will be recorded in the Main Fund Cashbook in the "Cash-In" column.)

-Part 12-Loan Disbursements (this part only occurs during Loan Meetings)
+Part 11-Loan Disbursements (this part only occurs during Loan Meetings)